astral-sh/uv/docs/guides/integration/docker.md

     in your repository to prevent it from being included in image builds.
 The project virtual environment is dependent on your local platform and should be created from scratch in the image.

+!!! note

+    We currently don't support installing Python on musl-based distributions.
+If you are using an alpine base image that doesn't have Python installed, you need to add it manually:

+    ```shell
+    apk add --no-cache python3~=3.12
+    ```

 Then, to start your application by default:

 ```dockerfile title="Dockerfile"